Permafrost/TundraTN/README.md

     * `logMsg` is an optional message describing the processing of the queue.
       This output variable is not used by this service.

+* #### tundra.tn.queue:enable

+  Enables the given Trading Networks queue for both queuing and delivery of
+  documents: new documents can be added to the queue, and queued documents will be delivered.
+This is the normal state for a queue.

+  * Inputs:
+    * `$queue` is the name of the queue to be enabled.

 * #### tundra.tn.queue:process